septag/glslcc/README.md

 - Supports both GLES2 and GLES3 shaders

 ### Build
-_glslcc_ uses CMake.
-Currently tested with Visual Studio 2015.
+_glslcc_ uses CMake. build and tested on:

+- Windows 10 - Microsoft visual studio 2015 Update 3
+- Ubuntu 16.04 - GCC 5.4.0

 The code is portable and other platforms should be built without errors, although I have to test and confirm this.

 ### Usage